 Competitive bodybuilders lift massive weights.
 They also follow a very strict diet which is high in protein and very low in fat and carbs to enable them to lower their BMI so that their muscles appear more pronounced.

 If you decide to give weights a try, and I highly recommend you do, start with light weights.
 If you’d like more muscle definition, gradually progress to heavier weights.

 Some of the very best exercises to tone legs incorporate lifting and pushing motions involving weights and resistance.
 The perfect piece of equipment for this is a weight bench.
-With a weight bench, along with your legs, you will be able to tone your upper body and core, for a total body workout.
+Along with toning your legs, using a weight bench will tone your upper body and core, giving you a total body workout.

 What are the Best Leg Workouts for Women to do at Home?

 Some of the best leg workouts for women to do at home use bodyweight for resistance.

 Following are 3 at home leg workouts for women that don’t require any equipment.
 Start with one set of 10 to 15 reps, adding one or two extra sets over time.

 This exercise also works the abs.

 2. Squats – Stand with your feet shoulder-width apart and squat down, swinging your arms straight up and out in front of you to help you keep your balance.
-Depending on whether you keep your toes pointed straight ahead or turned out, you will work different areas of your thighs, glutes, and calves.
+Depending on whether you keep your toes pointed straight ahead or turned out, you will work on different areas of your thighs, glutes, and calves.

 To make the exercise harder, rise onto the balls of your feet as you lower your hips towards the floor.